Skip to content

 ❓ How can I mount folders (import, files, binaries) to a local directory instead of using a Docker volume?

-Answer: By default (when using the standard docker-compose setup), Hashtopolis stores folders like import, files, and binaries in a Docker volume.
+By default (when using the standard docker compose setup), Hashtopolis stores folders like import, files, and binaries in a Docker volume.
 You can list this volume using docker volume ls and access it inside the container at /usr/local/share/hashtopolis.

-To use host directories instead of Docker volumes, you can change the mount paths in your docker-compose.yml file like this:
+To use host directories instead of Docker volumes, you can change the mount paths in your docker-compose.yml file like this (in this example the folders would then be mounted into /opt/hashtopolis/ on the host:

 version: '3.7'